GPUOpen-Tools/radeon_raytracing_analyzer/README.md

    * Radeon Developer Service CLI (RDS headless)
    * Radeon Developer Panel (RDP)
    * Radeon Raytracing Analyzer (RRA)
-3. To capture a trace from a game, run the Radeon Developer Panel and follow the instructions in the Help.
+3. To capture a scene from a game, run the Radeon Developer Panel and follow the instructions in the Help.
 Help can be found in the following locations:
    * Help web pages exist in the "help" sub directory
    * Help web pages can be accessed from the **Help** button in the Developer Panel
    * Help web pages can be accessed from the Welcome screen in the Radeon Raytracing Analyzer, or from the **Help** menu